Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 1. Matosinhos beach

-The main surfing spot is the so-called Matosinhos Beach, excellent for learning how to surf.
+The central surfing spot is the so-called Matosinhos Beach, excellent for learning how to surf.

-This is one of the best beaches in northern Portugal where you can easily find waves all year round.
-As the beach is protected by a wall and the sea is calmer, it is the indicated place for beginners.
+This is one of the best beaches in northern Portugal, where you can easily find waves all year round.
+As the beach is protected by a wall and the sea is calmer, it is the ideal place for beginners.

-In Porto, there is also the Leça da Palmeira Beach, for more experienced surfers.
+Porto also has the Leça da Palmeira Beach for more experienced surfers.

 2. Praia de Arda and Praia de Afife